Probabilistic algorithm for computing all local minimizers of Morse functions on a compact domain: Software implementation and practical experiments

 \emph{Each of those polynomials in this construction is the product of two univariate polynomials of degree $d=1248$.}

 Such a high-degree approximant is required because the approximation is constructed to be accurate to machine precision levels in the $\LL^{\infty}$-norm.
 In the context of computing the local minimizer of the objective, this is clearly counterproductive.
-The outputs of our least-squares approximation method capture the totality of the local minimizers of the De Jong function with a \emph{polynomial approximant of degree $d=20$ only}, see Figure~\eqref{fig:dejong_deg_20}.
+The outputs of our least-squares approximation method capture the totality of the local minimizers of the De Jong function with a \emph{polynomial approximant of degree $d=20$ only}, see Figure~\ref{fig:dejong_deg_20}.

-The critical points of the approximant $w_{d, \Ss}$ are computed with {\msolve}~\cite{msolve} and plotted as red stars.
-The green points are the local minimizers found by initiating\href{https://www.maplesoft.com/support/help/Maple/view.aspx?path=Optimization/NLPSolve}{ $\mathsf{NLPSolve}$} on the original objective function $f$ at each of the red stars.
+The critical points of the approximant $w_{d, \Ss}$ are computed with {\msolve}~\cite{BES21} and plotted as red stars.
+The green points are the local minimizers found by initiating \href{https://www.maplesoft.com/support/help/Maple/view.aspx?path=Optimization/NLPSolve}{\textsf{NLPSolve}} on the original objective function $f$ at each of the red stars.
 While approximating $f$ globally over the whole domain $[-50, 50]^2$, we capture all local minimizers of the objective starting at degree $d=12$.
-Although the approximant does not match the objective function in shape at that degree, the set of critical points it generates is already sufficient to capture the whole set $\lmin(f)$.
-Because the local minimizers of $f$ are disposed in a regular grid pattern and while the approximant is degree deficient, what we observe is happening is that the critical points of $w_{d, \Ss}$ are attempting to interlace the local minimizers of the De Jong function; this becomes quite apparent when we increase the degree of the approximant to $d=14$, see Figure~\eqref{fig:dejong_w14_interlace}.
+Although the approximant does not match the objective function in shape at that degree, the set of critical points it generates is already sufficient to capture the whole set $\lmin(f)$. \\ We also note that although the critical points of the approximant converge towards the critical points of the objective function, see Figure~\ref{fig:dist_dejong}, while the approximant is degree deficient, its critical points may capture a local minimum of the objective function at degree $d$ and then lose it at degree $d+1$.

+Because the local minimizers of $f$ are disposed in a regular grid pattern and while the approximant is degree deficient, what we observe is happening is that the critical points of $w_{d, \Ss}$ are attempting to interlace the local minimizers of the De Jong function; this becomes quite apparent when we increase the degree of the approximant to $d=14$, see Figure~\ref{fig:dejong_w14_interlace}.
 In that case, for every adjacent pair of local minimizers of the objective function, there is a critical point of $w_{14}$ located approximately in between them.
-It is only at degree $d=20$ that the right structure on the critical points of the approximant starts to emerge, with a saddle point in between each adjacent pairs of local minimizers, see Figure~\eqref{fig:dejong_deg_20}.
+It is only at degree $d=20$ that the right structure on the critical points of the approximant starts to emerge, with a saddle point in between each adjacent pairs of local minimizers.